|

 |||||||||||||||||||||||||||||||||||

-Article 5 - ....and, How Sharp is Sharp anyway?
+Article 5 - How Sharp is Sharp anyway?

 Unwittingly, I often fall into the 'shaving sharp' trap because almost every time I see an advert for a knife it's nearly always claimed that it is shaving sharp (most are anything but!).
-It naturally follows that I'm suckered into the same frame of mind and I too strive to make my knives shaving sharp otherwise my knives won't be as desirable as the hyped up ones.
+It naturally follows that I'm suckered into the same frame of mind and I too strive to make my knives shaving sharp otherwise my knives won't be as desirable as the hyped up blunt ones!

 Maybe I'm getting too old, too grumpy, too cynical or whatever!
 But, I do find it a bit silly when some people go on a bit too much about having their knives shaving sharp.
 Yes, ideally one should use the sharpest knife possible, but then how sharp is sharp?